Neuralink

 Overview

 Neuralink develops brain-computer interfaces (BCIs) that enable direct communication between the brain and external devices.
-Their main product, the N1 Implant, is a small, fully implantable device that allows users to control computers or mobile devices.
+Its main product, the N1 Implant, is a small, fully implantable device that allows users to control computers or mobile devices.
 This technology aims to help individuals with mobility issues or neurological disorders regain autonomy.
 The N1 Implant operates using a wirelessly charged battery and custom electronics that process neural signals, which are then sent to the Neuralink Application to translate brain activity into commands.
 A surgical robot designed by Neuralink performs the implantation with precision, using ultra-thin threads to minimize brain damage.
 Unlike competitors, Neuralink focuses on both medical applications and cognitive enhancement for a broader market.
 The company's goal is to improve the quality of life for those with medical needs while exploring the potential of human-computer interaction.

 Simplify Jobs